 If you're looking for an attractive, peaceful addition to a community tank, the Emperor Tetra may be your ideal choice.
-Not only is it a handsome, irridescent species with impressive reflective rainbow hues, but it's also a peaceful and hardy addition to a mixed community of South American freshwater fish.
+Not only is it a handsome, iridescent species with impressive reflective rainbow hues, but it's also a peaceful and hardy addition to a mixed community of South American freshwater fish.
 Emperor Tetras are easy to find and relatively inexpensive.